sadra-hatami/HTML_Encyclopedia_Website/README.md

 # 🎓 Target Audience

-- Students
+* Students
-- Beginner Web Developers
+* Beginner Web Developers
-- Front-end Developers
+* Front-end Developers
-- Self-learners
+* Self-learners
-- Anyone looking for a complete HTML reference
+* Anyone interested in HTML

 ---

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

 # © Copyright

-© 2026 Sadra Hatami.
+© 2026 **Sadra Hatami**

 All rights reserved.

-The source code, website design, and educational content of this project are protected by copyright.
+The source code, educational content, website structure, and overall design of this project are protected by copyright.

 ---

 # 🤝 Contributing

-Contributions, suggestions, bug reports, and feature requests are welcome.
+Contributions, suggestions, bug reports, and feature requests are always welcome.

 Feel free to open an Issue or submit a Pull Request.